SaraMWillis/example-docs/docs/quick_start/accessing_compute/index.md

 ### The Compute Nodes

 Unlike the bastion host and login nodes, there are many compute nodes and each has, as the name suggests, a large amount of computational resources available to run your work.
-For example, Puma standard nodes have 94 available CPUs and a whopping 470GB of RAM.
+For example, Puma standard nodes have 94 available CPUs and a whopping 470 GB of RAM.

 <center><img src="images/compute.png" style="height: 300px;"></center>